owennjpr/Char-Mo/README.md

         npm run dev

-If you are already familiar with working in Next.js feel free to stop here, and mess with the website at your leisure to test out any changes you make to the package.
-For anyone who hasn't used Next before you can follow along with the steps below to get setup.
+To test your changes to the package:

 1. In the /website/src/app directory, create a new folder called test
-2. In this folder create a file called page.tsx
+2. In this folder create a page.tsx file with this initial boilerplate:
-3. Drop this boilerplate into page.tsx:

         "use client";
         import { Txt } from "@char-motion/react";